sushmad1730/myfirstrepo/readme.md

 -- if you raise a pr from firstbranch to main, do git pull on the main branmch too

 DOING A CHANGE IN FIRSTBRANCH AND TRYING TO CHECK IF IT DIRECTLY UPDATED ON MAIN IF WE PUSH TO MAIN - WE CANNOT

+i have used git push origin main after making changes in firstbranch, it did not accept changes